Google SketchUp Tools & Techniques

 Download the ZIP file below and extract it to a folder of its own.
 Inside you will find a PDF User's Guide, plus a second ZIP archive that is the actual installation.
 Detailed installation instructions are provided in Chapter 2 of the User's Guide, and you must follow these instructions in order to achieve proper operation of the plug-in.

 IN THE USER'S GUIDE.

 The User's Guide is in PDF format and requires Acrobat Reader to view.

 RubyTMIX also requires the Microsoft .NET 2.0 Runtime.

 This should already be present as part of your operating system, and Trainz already requires this as well.

 If you need this, a download link is provided below.

 All of the downloadable content on this site

-is offered freely for the benefit of the Trainz community.
+is offered freely, in good faith, for the benefit of the Trainz community.